declancm/git-scripts/README.md

 The script detects the current git repository, the current branch and the name of the remote repository, then pushes to the remote repository with the branch of the same name.

-If you don't use vim/neovim, only the commit.sh script is needed which can be run in terminal.
+If you don't use vim/neovim, the script can be run from terminal with the same results.

 ## Dependencies:
 - git